-In modern times, the gods have been replaced by more updated images: peasants, soldiers, children, etc. All are intended to integrate the protective aspects of the traditional door gods with more foreward looking elements.
+In modern times, the traditional gods have been replaced by more updated images: peasants, workers, soldiers, children, etc. All are intended to integrate the protective aspects of the traditional door gods with more forward looking elements.
 As these images continue to be published, we must assume they still strike a chord with the population.